 Designated Roth contributions.
-New section 402A, added by the Economic Growth and Tax Reconciliation Act of 2001, provides that a participant in a section 401(k) plan or under a 403(b) salary reduction agreement that includes a qualified Roth contribution program may elect to make designated Roth contributions to the plan or program in lieu of elective deferrals.
-Designated Roth contributions are subject to income tax withholding and social security and Medicare taxes (and railroad retirement taxes, if applicable) and must be reported in boxes 1, 3, and 5.
+Under section 402A, a participant in a section 401(k) plan, under a 403(b) salary reduction agreement, or in a governmental 457(b) plan that includes a qualified Roth contribution program may elect to make designated Roth contributions to the plan or program in lieu of elective deferrals.
+Designated Roth contributions are subject to federal income tax withholding and social security and Medicare taxes (and railroad retirement taxes, if applicable) and must be reported in boxes 1, 3, and 5.
+(Use box 14 if railroad retirement taxes apply.)

-The Act requires separate reporting of the yearly designated Roth contributions.
-Designated Roth contributions to 401(k) plans will be reported using code AA in box 12; designated Roth contributions under 403(b) salary reduction agreements will be reported using code BB in box 12.
-For reporting instructions, see Code AA and Code BB on page 13.
+Section 402A requires separate reporting of the yearly designated Roth contributions.
+Designated Roth contributions to 401(k) plans will be reported using code AA in box 12; designated Roth contributions under 403(b) salary reduction agreements will be reported using code BB in box 12; and designated Roth contributions under a governmental section 457(b) plan will be reported using Code EE in box 12.
+For reporting instructions, see Code AA, Code BB, and Code EE on page

 Educational assistance programs.
-A \$5,250 exclusion for employer-provided educational assistance applies to benefits provided to your employees under an educational assistance program.
+Employer-provided educational assistance that qualifies as a working condition benefit is excludable from an employee's wages.
+For employer-provided educational assistance that does not qualify as a working condition benefit, a \$5,250 exclusion may apply if the assistance is provided under an educational assistance program under section 127.
 See Pub.
 970, Tax Benefits for Education, and section 2 of Pub.
 15-B for more information.
-Also see Box 1-Wages, tips, other compensation on page 9.
+Also see Box 1 - Wages, tips, other compensation on page 8.